alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 This is mostly based on my experience with small, community conferences in the UK tech industry.
 Underrepresented groups in tech include women, people with disabilities, people on low income, people who don't have European or US citizenship -- and the suggestions reflect that.

-None of these are original ideas -- this is a collection of ideas I've seen at conferences I've attended or followed online.

 If you're an event organiser, you can take these ideas to make your events more inclusive and accessible.

 If you attend, speak at, or sponsor an event, you have power -- you can demand these accommodations where they don't already exist.